ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for JDBC User's Manual.md

 This determines whether to discard writing the relevant records if it fails to record even though retry was attempted as much as OTHER_DATABASE_ERROR_RETRY_TIME at intervals of OTHER_DATABASE_ERROR_RETRY_COUNT.

+However, if an error occurs during XLog processing related to LOBs, the adapter does not abandon the record but instead terminates.

 -   Default Value: 1
 -   0: Error message is output as terminating Adapter.
 (Do not discard writing the relevant records.)
     However, the record in which the error included in dbms_skip_error_include.list has occurred is abandoned and the next record is reflected.
 -   1: Write from the next records.
 (Discard writing the relevant records.)
-    However, the adpater is terminated for records in which errors included in dbms_skip_error_exclude.list have occurred.
+    However, the adapter is terminated for records in which errors included in dbms_skip_error_exclude.list have occurred.

 The error values included in dbms_skip_error_include.list and dbms_skip_error_exclude.list are SQLSTATE standard error values.